VibavariG/FlowLogParser/README.md

 ```

 #### Additional Assumptions
+1. The given flow_log and lookup_table have been used in the code, but the given output is only considered as a reference and not considered as the actual output corresponding to the given flow logs and lookup table
-1. Input flow logs are always in Version 2 format, with values aligning with the specified columns.
+2. Input flow logs are always in Version 2 format, with values aligning with the specified columns.
-2. If a protocol number in the flow logs does not have a corresponding entry in number_ip_map.txt, its protocol code is considered an empty string and will appear as such in the output under "Port/Protocol Combination Counts."
+3. If a protocol number in the flow logs does not have a corresponding entry in number_ip_map.txt, its protocol code is considered an empty string and will appear as such in the output under "Port/Protocol Combination Counts."
 (This scenario is tested in test_case_2.)
-3. Case Insensitivity:
+4. Case Insensitivity:
     - All tags and protocols in the output are converted to lowercase for consistency.
     - During test assertions, comparisons are case-insensitive, even if the expected output includes capitalized tags.